 With cinema halls that have faced total shutdowns, OTT platforms rose to prominence.
 Platforms like Netflix and Amazon Prime had witnessed a large number of visitors, and the film producers had realized that OTT platforms are the new cinema halls.
 We got to watch many blockbuster movies of our favourite heroes while sitting at home, watching it from our tablets or laptops or even television via connecting with it.

-Let’s learn about how our media industry shaped itself during this COVID era:
+Let’s learn about how our media and entertainment industry shaped itself during this COVID era:

 The COVID era resulted in a massive spike in television viewership and there had been significant negotiation in terms of revised costing between producers and the channel broadcasters.